Bleed from Within

-Bleed from Within are a Scottish heavy metal band from Glasgow, formed in 2005.
+Bleed from Within are a Scottish metalcore band from Glasgow, formed in 2005.
 The band's current lineup consists of lead vocalist Scott Kennedy, drummer Ali Richardson, bassist Davie Provan, lead guitarist Craig Gowans, and rhythm guitarist, clean vocalist Steven Jones.
-The band has released six studio albums and three EPs, with their latest Shrine released on 3 June 2022 through Nuclear Blast.
+The band has released seven studio albums and three EPs, with their latest Zenith released in 2025 through Nuclear Blast.

 History

 Formation, Humanity, and Empire (2005–2011)

 The band formed in Glasgow where they initially met at a youth club where they would cover Lamb of God songs.
+In July 2009, the band released their debut album Humanity on Rising Records, described as 'DIY deathcore'.
 The first tour that garnered them large scale exposure was in 2010 when they supported Sylosis and While She Sleeps on the Metal Hammer Razor Tour.
 Early in their career, Bleed from Within also toured with Soilwork, All that Remains, After the Burial, Suicide Silence, Caliban and Rise to Remain.
+In May 2010 they released the album Empire, again on Rising Records.
+It has been described as having 'more emphasis on the groove metal and melodeath aspects' although both albums have since been removed from streaming services.